Can Justice Finally Overtake Trump, Its Most Defiant Fugitive? - CounterPunch.org

 Despite the many crimes Donald Trump regularly committed over four years, it took his blatant incitement of the mob that stormed the U.S. Capitol on January 6, 2021, to put him on the road to prison.
-(See: Letter to vice President Mike Pence Re: Invocation of Amendment 25).
 What transpired on Wednesday in the shadows of the Washington Monument was a pure violent street crime that resulted in five fatalities, property smashed and damaged, and many assaults by hundreds of rioters who broke into or were allowed into the Capitol.

 The current prosecutor is Acting United States Attorney for the District of Columbia, Michael R. Sherwin.
 USA TODAY reported that Mr. Sherwin said: “‘We’re looking at all actors here and anyone that had a role and, if the evidence fits the elements of the crime, they’re going to be charged,’ Sherwin said these words after he was asked by a reporter if investigators are looking at the role the president played.”